Amsterdam tram line 5

-Taking into account the long-term diversion, the line has 24 stops and a scheduled travel time of 36 minutes between the terminals: Zoutkeetsgracht and Stadshart.

 Infrastructure

 From its northern terminus at Westergasfabriek to Strawinskylaan, near Amsterdam Zuid railway station, tram line 5 operates in a combination of mixed traffic and tram-and-bus-only lanes.
 One exception is a short section of off-street track east of Leidseplein along the Leidsebosje park.

 From the Station Zuid tram stop on Strawinskylaan to its southern terminal at Stadshart in Amstelveen, tram line 5 travels in a centre-of-road reservation with level crossings at street intersections.
 (Two stops, Kronenburg and Zonnestein, are below street level avoiding the level crossing.)
 Some stops have an island platform located between the two tracks, thus requiring trams equipped with doors on both sides of the vehicle.
 Trams must also have cabs at both ends because the line's southern terminus, Amstelveen Stadshart has dead-end tracks and a double crossover instead of a turning loop.

 History

 Tram line 5 opened on 20 December 1978, and ran between Amsterdam Centraal station (Stationsplein) and Amsterdam Zuid station (Zuidplein).

 Between 1990 and 2008, the Line 5 tram stop was integrated with Zuid metro station.

 Effective 1 December 1990, line 5 was extended south from Zuid station along Parnassusweg, Buitenveldertselaan and Beneluxbaan before turning into and terminating at the Binnenhof stop (today called the Stadshart stop).
 From Zuid station to the junction to Binnenhof/Stadshart, tram line 5 shared its tracks with metro line 51, a hybrid metro/sneltram line which opened on 2 December 1990 between Zuid station and Westwijk.
 Each station between De Boelelaan/VU and Oranjebaan had two sets of adjacent platforms: high-level platforms for the high-floor metro 51 vehicles, and low-level platforms for tram 5.

 In 1990, the line 5 tram stop at Zuidplein was replaced by a stop integrated into the Zuid metro station.
 In May 2008, in order to make room for the construction of the north–south line (metro line 52), the tram stop was relocated to Strawinskylaan on the north side of the station.

 Bidirectional 11G trams served line 5 between 1990 and 2021.

 In 2011, tram line 5, running between Centraal and Zuid stations, was the busiest tram line in the city with 42,000 boardings per day.

 On 22 July 2018, the opening of the Noord-Zuid metro line resulted in many changes to the Amsterdam tram system, including line 5.
 At that time, the northern terminal of line 5 was changed to terminate at the Westergasfabriek stop instead of Centraal Station.